 Make the most of social media

 Slide into people’s DMs.
 Though this may not be the best way to go about achieving romance, finding people to collaborate with is just a click away.
-For so many of us, Instagram is our most prolific and informal online portfolio, and if you’re attracted to a person’s aesthetic or work there’s a chance they’ll feel the same way.
+For so many of us, Instagram is our most prolific and informal online portfolio website, and if you’re attracted to a person’s aesthetic or work there’s a chance they’ll feel the same way.
 This is one of the simplest ways you can reach out to new connections, with the least amount of effort.
 If meeting people online isn’t your thing, utilizing pre-existing online relationships to catalyze collaboration is a powerful way to broaden your limited network.
 For instance, if you’re a photographer collaborating with your friend who’s a model, they’ll introduce you makeup artists, stylists, and art directors you can contact for future projects.

 Artist and editor of Trains Zine, Frankie Bruiser, recently moved to Chicago.
 She cites Instagram and Twitter as being “the most fruitful forms of networking in a new city,” as opposed to Tinder which is less safe and not artist-driven.
 At the same time, Annika White, a New York-based visual artist and model, cautions that certain social media sites can “damage or detract from the artistic mind” as the experience is “validation centered.”
 Not all social networks are created equal.
 As an artist navigating a new city, social media can best be used as a tool to establish new offline connections, as well as stay updated on local events and news.